coronacation/MVP/Blocking.md

 ### Rule 2

-If a user receives 5 reportings, each from a unique user, about any of their offers, they are permanently banned from using the app.
+If a user receives 3 reportings, each from a unique user, about any of their offers, they are permanently banned from using the app.

+## App Rules

+1. No money should be exchanged - virtual or physical.
+The purpose of this app is to support charity and goodwill to our neighbors.
+There are other apps that allow you to sell your goods; this is not one of those.
+2. No services.
+Goods and supplies only.
+3.

+## Valid goods

+Overall guidelines on validity of a good:

+*answering yes to any 1 of these questions means it is valid*

+- Is it essential to a person's survival like food or water?
+- Can it be used to clean or sanitize a person's home?
+- Can a person use it to keep themselves or their family clean and hygienic?
+- Can it enhance health & safety?
+Examples: face masks, hand sanitizer

+A few examples of valid goods are:

+- Household supplies
+- Cleaning supplies
+- Kitchen supplies
+- Baby supplies
+- Cloth facial masks
+- Disposable facial masks
+- Hand sanitizer
+- Unexpired, canned food
+- Bottled, non-alcoholic drinks

+Examples of invalid goods are
+- Weapons of any kind
+- Prescription drugs
+- Over-the-counter drugs
+- Illegal drugs
+- Alcoholic beverages
+- CBD-based products
+- Furniture
+-

 ## Report Categories

+- Soliciting service, not product
+- Invalid goods (see Valid goods)
+- Weapons / drugs
+-

 ## Questions to ask about App Promises